+Prospective students must apply for admission to BBCC.
 BBCC accepts all applicants who are 18 years of age or older.
 Those under 18 years of age who have graduated from an accredited high school, have an equivalent certificate, e.g., the General Education Development Test, or qualify as a Running Start student will be admitted.
 Applicants who are younger than 18 and who do not meet these requirements must provide BBCC with a written release from their school principal authorizing BBCC to admit them.
-All applicants must be 16 years of age or older unless they have graduated from high school or are part of a state approved program such as Running Start.
-Some programs have specific admission procedures and limited space; therefore, admission to BBCC does not guarantee availability of all programs.
+All applicants must be 16 years of age or older unless they have graduated from high school or are part of a state-approved program such as Running Start.
+Some programs have specific admission procedures and/or limited space; therefore, admission to BBCC does not guarantee the availability of all programs.
+Enrollment priority is given to officially admitted award-seeking students.